hpc-unibe-ch/hpc-unibe-ch.github.io/README.md

 # HPC documentation

-In this repository the offical end user documenttion of UBELIX and related topics is managed.
+In this repository the offical end user documentation of UBELIX and related topics is managed.

 This documentation project makes use of [MkDocs Material Design Theme](https://squidfunk.github.io/mkdocs-material)